agaier/sail/README.md

      public as their are published.
 If you are interested in creating a new domain and having trouble, don't hesistate to ask!

+     A third domain is now included airfoils created with free form deformations.

 Produced using
     Matlab Version: 9.1.0.441655 (R2016b)